FrankensteinVariorum/fv-postCollation/postColl-workspace/unready-collated-data/README.md

 Nevertheless, I am storing this collection in order to prepare [HTML output](https://pghfrankenstein.github.io/Pittsburgh_Frankenstein/P1_tableView.html) to ease the Annotations team’s work in quickly inspecting how passages compare across editions.
 This should give us a quick view of passages that *do* align and may be handy for the Annotations team, even if incomplete.

-**As of 2019-04-14** we have processed units C01 - C26 with collateX in 10 different batches.
-These batch outputs may be found in:
+**As of 2019-04-14** we have processed units C01 - C26 with collateX in 10 different batches, and *we have not yet processed collation units C27 - C33*, representing the ending of the novel.
+Our ten batch output directories may be found in:
 ```Pittsburgh-Frankenstein repo > collateX-Prep > Full_Part{1-10}_xmlOutput```.
 Batches 1 through 3.2 are corrected (and represent collation of the first 1/3 of the novel from C01 through C10).
 From batches 3.5 onward, the collation outputs are *uncorrected* and almost certainly are missing some fragmented passages reserved from collation.